 I’m not kidding when I say that I’ve had to exert real willpower every day since making these 5 Ingredient Freezer Biscuits.
 I “accidentally” ate three of them on the day I took the photos and I’ve wanted to bake the remaining biscuits every day since.
 This is going to be dangerous.

 P.S.
-Heavy cream is usually a lot less expensive when purchased in quart sized containers, so it wouldn’t hurt to make a double batch of biscuits. ;) OH.
-And no, you can not sub whole milk, 2% milk, or skim milk… and probably not non-dairy milk.
+Heavy cream is usually a lot less expensive when purchased in quart-sized containers, so it wouldn’t hurt to make a double batch of biscuits. ;)

 5 Ingredient Freezer Biscuits

-Gently pat the dough down into a 6x8 rectangle, then fold it in half.
+- Gently pat the dough down into a 6×8 rectangle, then fold it in half.
 Repeat this two more times.
 Folding the dough in this manner helps create layers within the biscuits.

-After folding, pat the dough down into a 6x8 rectangle one final time.
+- After folding, pat the dough down into a 6×8 rectangle one final time.
 The dough should be about one inch thick.
 Cut the dough into 12 squares.

 In a large bowl, combine 2.5 cups all-purpose flour, 1 tsp salt, 1 Tbsp sugar, and 4 tsp baking powder.
 Mix them together really well.